dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 ![Namespace DNS](namespace-dns.png)
 ![Namespace DNS](namespace-dns-2.png)

-* All commands by default use the default Namespace, you can use the `--namespace` option to look at other namespaces.
+* By default all commands use the default Namespace, you can use the `--namespace` option to look at other namespaces.
   * You can change this permanently by using `kubectl config set-context $(kubectl config current-context) --namespace=$NAMESPACE`

 ```yaml